kittypr/PandocOdsWriter/README.md

 # ODS
 This is Pandoc's 'filter', that write .ODS files from Pandoc-json object.

-**Tested with Pandoc version 1.19.2.1**
+**Tested with Pandoc version 1.19.2.1 and 1.17.2**

 Usage:

 *python odswriter.py inputfile outputfile.ods -s N -r yourstyles.ods*

+where is:
-where is - N - integer, header level, that separate sheets.
+ - N: integer, header level, that separate sheets.
-         - yourstyles.ods - .ods file you want to use as styles source.
+ - yourstyles.ods: .ods file you want to use as styles source.

 More information: